amaan4152/3D-Pose-Estimation/Install-Ubuntu.md

    6. Navigate to the download location using the terminal.
    7. Extract the tar file using `tar -zxvf FILENAME` and enter the newly created directory.
    8. Run `./configure --qt-gui` (Make sure you are in the right directory!).
-   9. Run `./bootstrap` (Note: steps 9-11 take a while, and can be combined with `&&` between each command so user input is not required).
+   9. Run `./bootstrap` (Note: steps ix-xi take a while, and can be combined with `&&` between each command so user input is not required).
    10. Run `make -j`nproc``